sybohy/bb-connectivity/README.md

 13. Wait until the blue lights stop flashing (it'll take a minute), Remove the SD Card, then plug the power back in.

 14. You're live!
 Connect your bb to internet using the usb ethernet adapter.

+15. Check that all the devices are correctly mounted using our `uEnv.txt` edits:

+`ls /dev/*`

+16. If some of the devices are missing, go visually inspect the mounted `uEnv.txt` file to make your edits are there:

+`cat /mnt/boot/uEnv.txt`

 ### Pushing your Code Changes
 Once you have a development pi set up (according to the above instructions), you can push code changes like so: